KnightyCodes/QuickScan/README.md

-Thanks for using QuickScan, the software wich will solve all of your problems !!
+  - Thanks for using QuickScan, the software wich will solve all of your problems !! :D
-Works with Viruses, Trojans and also Rats
+  - Works with Viruses, Trojans and also Rats :0

-This is a just a troll project I made cus I was bored :D My second python project !!
+  - This is a just a troll project I made cus I was bored :D
+  - My second python project !! :)